basit-devBE/Minimal-Portfolio/content/posts/Pipeline.md

 - Parameterize `BACKEND_API_HOST` per environment (dev/stage/prod)
 - Add a quick smoke test step post-deploy

 ## This was a project to learn CI/CD basics with Docker, GitHub Actions, and AWS ECR.
 It’s a simple setup but covers the core concepts of building, pushing, and deploying containerized apps.
-From here, I hope iterate and improve as I learn more about DevOps best practices.
+From here, I hope to iterate and improve as I learn more about DevOps best practices.